 Eligibility for Standby Cash is based primarily on your checking deposit history with us, not your credit score.
 To qualify for Standby Cash, you need $1,000 or more in monthly deposits to a Huntington personal checking account for three consecutive months, and an average daily balance of $200 or more in your checking account.
 Other eligibility requirements apply, including your recent overdraft and/or return history‡.
-With Standby Cash, your credit score does not impact your access and once you are approved within a few clicks online it is available for immediate transfer into your checking account.
-Once you open Standby Cash, the account and your activity are reported to credit reporting agencies, so your use could positively or negatively affect your credit score.
+Qualifying for Standby Cash is based primarily on your checking and deposit history, rather than your credit score.
+Once you open Standby Cash, you can instantly transfer cash to your checking account.
+And you're eligible to make transfers as long as you continue to meet the requirements.
+The account and your activity are reported to credit reporting agencies, so your use could positively or negatively affect your credit score.

 While Standby Cash is not overdraft protection, Huntington customers can leverage it to help clear up an overdraft or return transaction§.
 If you believe you are going to overdraw your account, you can use Standby Cash and make a transfer to prevent the overdraft from occurring.
-If you had an overdraft for more than 24 hours, you become ineligible to use Standby Cash until your account is no longer negativeΩΩ.
+If you do not bring your account positive while 24-Hour Grace is in effect (before midnight central time the next business day), your Standby Cash line will be suspended from further use until your account is no longer negative.†.
 So, make sure to keep an eye on your finances and avoid overdraft and return transactions.